fcabrera23/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

     Copy the Service Principal ApplicationId and Secret as you will need it for later in the automation.

-    > **Note:** It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://learn.microsoft.com/powershell/module/az.resources/new-azadserviceprincipal?view=azps-5.4.0).
+    > **Note:** It's optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://learn.microsoft.com/powershell/module/az.resources/new-azadserviceprincipal?view=azps-5.4.0).

 - Enable your subscription with the two resource providers for Azure Arc-enabled Kubernetes.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.